 Different types of fire fire extinguisher

-Most people know there are different types of extinguishers available, and if you have received practical fire extinguisher training, you may have experienced the differences between a few of them.
+Most people know there are different types of extinguishers available, and that each type of extinguisher is different. if you have received fire extinguisher training you may have experienced the differences between a few of the extinguishers.

 As well as the different coloured bands that wrap around the top of the extinguishers, there is a huge difference between each type, and they’re designed to do very different jobs.
 The type, size and location of extinguishers is to a large extent driven by the findings recorded in a business’s Fire Risk Assessment document.
 From that document a fire protection specialist can advise on the correct type of extinguisher for each specific hazard.

 So why are there different types of fire extinguisher?
 Surely a fire is basically a fire?
 There are many different classes of fire, we have different types of fire extinguisher because different materials fuel fires, and these materials react very differently depending on the method used to extinguish them.

 Class A Fire – Combustible Materials such as wood, paper, fabric etc.

 Class B fire – Flammable Liquid such as oil, gasoline and similar.

 Class C Fire – Flammable Gasses such as natural gas, propane, butane etc.

 Class D Fires – Flammable Metal Fires such as magnesium, titanium, etc.

 Class F Fires – Unsaturated Cooking Fat Fires